skip to content

 complete handouts

-- does the lecturer therefore want to you listen closely to what he or she is telling you?
+- does the lecturer therefore want to you listen closely to what they are telling you?

 "fill in the blanks"